Typhoon Goni

 Following its first landfall, Goni rapidly weakened while it moved over the Sierra Madre mountain range of the Philippines.
 The storm brought severe flash flooding to Legazpi, as well as lahar flow from the nearby Mayon Volcano.
 There were widespread power outages as well as damaged power and transmission lines in Bicol.
 Crops were also heavily damaged.
 Over 390,000 out of 1 million evacuated individuals have been displaced in the region.
 Due to the extreme wind speed of the typhoon, two evacuation shelters had their roofing lost.
 Debris and lahars had also blocked various roads, as well as rendering the Basud Bridge impassible.
 In Vietnam, where Goni made landfall as a tropical depression, there was flooding in numerous areas, as well as eroded and damaged roads.
-This exacerbated the 2020 Central Vietnam floods, causing an estimated ₫543 billion (US$23.5 million).
-In all, the typhoon killed at least 32 people and caused at least ₱20 billion (US$359 million) worth of damage.
+This exacerbated the 2020 Central Vietnam floods, leaving additional estimated damages of ₫543 billion (US$23.5 million).
+Overall, the typhoon killed at least 32 people and caused at least ₱20 billion (US$359 million) worth of damage.
 The COVID-19 pandemic was also a concern for people in evacuation centers.